-- If sending electronically, use the job title or reference number in the email subject and, in the body, briefly state your name and what is attached.
+- use the job title or reference number in the email subject and, in the body, state your name and what is attached.

-Here are a few hints and tips to keep in mind when you are required to submit an online application.
+Keep these hints and tips in mind when you submit an online application.

 Phone to confirm your application has been received and save the record of acknowledgement of your application just in case there is a problem.

-Cover letters vary according to the type of application required - but never provide more than one A4 page.
+Cover letters should never be more than one A4 page.
 If asked to address selection criteria: